thaume/thaume.github.io/_posts/2014-09-22-ember-data-mastering-async-relationships-part-2.md

 {% endhighlight %}

 Btw I don't think you need to wait for the server's response, but that might be the content of another UX-centred blog post.

+Respond to this tweet to talk about this post.